chiao45/ams562-notes/intro/lec0.rst

 .. warning::

-    The following information is based on personal experience thus it can be subjective.
+    The following information is based on personal experience, thus it is subjective.

 Rule I: Make the variable names meaningful.